 At Solatube we are passionate about daylight and understand the substantial benefits it can have on your home and family.

-In the end, if you are to decide between a purchase of an“solar skylight” (solar powered LED light) or a “traditional skylight” even without the technology that allows us to over come all the issues associated with traditional skylights.
+In the end, if you are to decide between a purchase of a “solar skylight” (solar powered LED light) or a “traditional skylight” even without the technology that allows us to overcome all the issues associated with traditional skylights.
 We still believe natural light through even a traditional skylight is a much better option than LED lighting and the Building code of Australia agrees.

 The building code of Australia under PART O2.4.4 Health and amenity states “The Objective (of lighting) is to safeguard occupants from injury, illness or loss of amenity –